sumit-ai-ml/ZERO-YOLO/README.md

 - Save your results regularly
 - If the program is slow, try using the GPU version if available

-## Want to Learn More? 📚
-- Visit our [GitHub page](https://github.com/sumit-ai-ml/ZEROYOLO) for more information
-- Check out our [documentation](https://github.com/sumit-ai-ml/ZEROYOLO/wiki) for advanced features
-- Join our community for updates and support

 ## Thank You! 🙏
 Thank you for using ZERO-YOLO!
 We hope it helps you in your ical image analysis work.